Go to the Nature Institute’s home page

 There is, quite simply, nothing there that could remotely qualify as “circuitry” in the sense of “machine parts”.

-One might have thought that the puzzling revelations from our indirect, instrument-mediated encounters with the microworld would have opened up a space for free inquiry as we considered the nature of perceptible, material appearance.
-One might indeed have expected that — given a realm considered fundamental to our understanding, yet inaccessible to the direct activity of our senses — we might have warned ourselves about the temptation to project falsely imagined perceptual contents into what is in fact an experiential blank for us.
+One might have thought that the puzzling revelations from our indirect, instrument-mediated encounters with the microworld would have opened up a space for free inquiry as we considered the nature of perceptible, material appearance versus the theoretical constructs and misleading imagery through which we try to picture a realm of which we have no direct experience.
+One might indeed have expected that — given a microworld considered fundamental to our understanding yet inaccessible to the direct activity of our senses — we might have warned ourselves about the temptation to project falsely imagined perceptual contents into what is an experiential blank for us.

 Where are we now?